paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
+**v0.5.0**:
+- added support for [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) which can be enabled using the new configuration property "useCodeCells"
+- minor fixes for connection manager
 **v0.4.0**:
 - Moved configuration from VSCode Workspace-settings to VSCode User-settings
 	- avoids accidential check-in of sensitive information (Databricks API token) to GIT